florianeckerstorfer/florian.ec/src/blog/2020-10-12-eleventy-and-responsive-images/index.md

 tags: [eleventy, remark]
 description: I have created a remark plugin called @fec/remark-images that can be used with Eleventy to automatically generate responsive images.
 ---
 Trailer: I have created a plugin to generate responsive images on an Eleventy site by using [remark](https://remark.js.org) and [eleventy-plugin-remark](https://github.com/florianeckerstorfer/eleventy-plugin-remark).
-The plugin is called [@fec/remark-images](#) and currently it can generate multiple versions of an image and insert the correct markup in your Eleventy site.
+The plugin is called [@fec/remark-images](https://github.com/florianeckerstorfer/remark-images) and currently it can generate multiple versions of an image and insert the correct markup in your Eleventy site.

+**Update on October 18, 2020:** v0.3.0-alpha of `@fec/remark-images` supports elastic containers.
+I have updated this post to reflect the update.

+**Update on October 19, 2020:** v0.4.0-alpha supports showing a blurred background while the image is loading.

 ## Origin Story